“In the same way, let your light shine before others, that they may see your good deeds and glorify your Father in heaven.”

 We all know it.
 It’s simple.
 It’s a call to a lifestyle of being the light in an otherwise dark world.

 Let’s throw some wood on our fires.
 Stoke the ashes.
 Create some sparks.

 Let’s open our homes.
 Give to those in need.
 Be proactive.
 Make a difference.
 In so doing, others will be more open to God.
 We will cause others to look to him.
 We will cause others to look for him.
 And friends, we will be blessed.

 Friends new and old, thank you for reading and sharing these posts!
 I have been so encouraged by your texts and personal comments.
 Most of you head over here to read when you see I’ve posted a new title on fb or Instagram.
 Some of you have expressed that you don’t always know when I’m posting because fb isn’t always reliable (go figure).
-In the bottom right corner of this page is a “follow” button.
-If you will click that and enter your email, you will begin receiving these as soon as they’re posted.
+On the home page of this site, you’ll find a form to drop your name and email address in.
+Fill that out and you’ll begin receiving these as soon as they’re posted.
 Problem solved.

 This blog is a place for me to shine a light.
 I hope that you are throwing a little gas on your own fires today.
 I’d love to hear how you are reaching out to others and would be honored to pray for you in your endeavors, we’re in this together!
 God bless!